 They proposed a wine tasting we neglected to book earlier, and, though it was sold out, they were able to get us on the guest list.

-The One Bedroom Disney Dream Suite
+The One Bedroom Disney Concierge Suite

 The One-Bedroom Concierge Suite is twice the size of a standard stateroom.
 We could enjoy our time in the room with our two boys without climbing over each other.

 The entry level Disney Cruise staterooms in the Concierge area are deluxe verandah rooms.
 Even though it is the same design footprint as the deluxe family verandah room, it’s interior design scheme follows that of the larger suites with a few upgraded bath amenities.

 From there they informed us our stateroom was ready.
 A Host walked us over and showed us around the room.
 The One Bedroom stateroom on the Dream is gorgeous and spacious.
 It’s roughly the size of two standard staterooms, thoughtfully configured with a separate sleeping area, two bathrooms, a soaking tub, a dining table, sofa, Murphy bed, and a double-sized verandah.

 Check out this amazing sneak peak of the Disney Wish Concierge experience!

 It was so nice to have one of the Disney Cruise suites at sea that’s even larger (about 600 square feet) and nicer than most hotel rooms.